elementor/elementor-developers-docs/src/control-classes/selectors-dictionary.md

 # Selectors Dictionary

-In some cases we need to update the available values for a sertain control.
-But doing so, we may break existing sites that store the old values in the database.
-For those cases, Elementor offers a dictionary that helps developers to transform old values into new values before using them in the code.
+In some cases, you may need to update the values of a specific control.
+But, doing this might break existing sites which store the old values in the database.
+For these cases, Elementor offers a dictionary that helps developers transform old values into new values before using them in the code.

 ## Selectors Dictionary Argument

-Use the `selectors_dictionary` argument to set old values you want to replace and thier new value.
+Use the `selectors_dictionary` argument to replace old values with the new ones.

 ```php{6-9}
 $this->add_control(